The Secret Lives of Baba Segi's Wives (play)

 The Secret Lives of Baba Segi's Wives is a stage play by Rotimi Babatunde based on a 2010 novel of the same name by Nigerian poet, Lola Shoneyin.
 It was directed by Femi Elufowoju Jr and showed at the Arcola Theatre in London.

 Synopsis

-The Secret Lives of Baba Segi's Wives explores the themes of polygamy, rivalry, sexuality, mental health and the struggles of African women.
-The story follows the titular Baba Segi, his 4 wives, 7 children and a secret unraveled.
+The Secret Lives of Baba Segi's Wives explores the themes of polygamy, rivalry, sexuality, mental health and the struggles of African women as laid out in the novel The Secret Lives of Baba Segi's Wives.
+The story follows the titular Baba Segi, his four wives, seven children and a secret as it unravels.
 Baba Segi is an unlettered but rich patriarch of a large household.
-There is an ongoing supremacy battle amongst the wives which Baba Segi is not wary of.
+There is an ongoing supremacy battle amongst the wives which Baba Segi is not aware of.
 He leaves his wives to their devices and marries Bolanle, a young university graduate whose naïveté leads to her struggles in Baba Segi's household.
 Bolanle's naïveté also leads to her unwitting unraveling of the untold secrets of Baba Segi's wives.